Monica255/Monica255/README.md

 ---

 ### :raising_hand_woman: About Me:
-- 🔭 I’m currently learning native Android Development and UI/UX
+- 🔭 I’m currently learning native Android Development, iOS Development with SwiftUI and UI/UX
 - 🌱 I activaly join Hackathon to improve my skill
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for Android Developer Internships